ManiSai-code/Number-Logics/README.md

 | pdf.c | Contains C functions for all 100 number logic problems |
 | Questions on number logics.pdf | PDF containing problem statements |
 | README.md | Project documentation |
+## Note : this repo contains more files and for number logic questions search for pdf.c ,this file have upto 100+ solutions for questions in the pdf and you can find those questions pdf in this repo.
 ## 📘 List of Number Logic Problems

 1. Check whether a number is even or odd